andy-she-hoi/AWS-CICD/Back-end/README.md

 ## buildspec.yml

-Please change the CHANGE_HERE in the below template with the URI you copied at step 1
+Please modify the CHANGE HERE in the below template with the URI you copied at step 1

 For example:

 CHANGE_HERE_1 = YOUR_AWS_ID.dkr.ecr.ap-southeast-2.amazonaws.com

-CHANGE_HERE_2 = YOUR_AWS_ID.dkr.ecr.ap-southeast-2.amazonaws.com/example
+CHANGE_HERE_2 (ECR Repo URI) = YOUR_AWS_ID.dkr.ecr.ap-southeast-2.amazonaws.com/example

 ```
 version: 0.2